 AWARD: The specific degree, diploma, or certificate granted by an institution upon completion of the requirements of a PROGRAM.
 Examples include AA, BS, MA, and PhD.

-For SIRIS reporting, the award should be coded exactly as it is recorded for each PROGRAM in APES.
+For SIRIS reporting, the award must be coded exactly as it is recorded for each PROGRAM in APES.

-[SIRIS DEGREE element DD025]
+[SIRIS DEGREE element DD025 and Appendix V - Awards]

 AWARD LEVEL: See ACADEMIC AWARD LEVEL - PRIMARY